 - Within 2 business days after each profiling, the contractor must submit the profile information to the engineer and to Caltrans’ file sharing system.
 Refer to Section 4-3603, “During the Course of Work,” of this manual for more specific details of what is required in each submittal.

-- After submitting the profile information to Caltrans’ file sharing system, the contractor must also send a notification to the engineer and to the above electronic mailbox.
+- After submitting the profile information to Caltrans’ file sharing system, the contractor must also send a notification to the engineer and to:

 - Failure to submit profile information within prescribed time frames is subject to progress payment withholds specified in Section 9-1.16E(3), “Performance Failure Withholds,” of the Standard Specifications.
 Refer to Section 3-906F (2), “Performance Failure Withholds,” of this manual.

-- Contractor must mark beginning and ending stationing of contractor profiles so the engineer may verify final acceptance profiles.
-Lack of beginning and ending station markings on shoulder may delay the engineer’s validation profiles and acceptance.
+- The contractor must mark beginning and ending stationing of contractor profiles so the engineer may verify final acceptance profiles.
+Lack of beginning and ending station markings on shoulders may delay the engineer’s validation profiles and acceptance.

 During the base bond breaker work, take the following steps:

-- Ensure contractor submits a certificate of compliance for each shipment of base bond breaker material delivered.
+- Make sure contractor submits a certificate of compliance for each shipment of base bond breaker material delivered.

-- Ensure base material is free of any foreign and loose materials and the base is cured prior to applying base bond breaker.
+- Make sure base material is free of any foreign and loose materials and the base is cured before base bond breaker is applied.

-- Ensure the base bond breaker used is specified for the type of base it is covering.
+- Verify that the the base bond breaker used is specified for the type of base it is covering.

-- Ensure base bond breaker is paved over within 72 hours of placing base bond breaker.
+- Verify that the base bond breaker is paved over within 72 hours of placing base bond breaker.

-- Ensure base bond breaker is applied in accordance with the specifications.
+- Verify that the base bond breaker is applied in accordance with the specifications.

 During the pavement smoothness work, take the following steps: